FAQ on the Mercator Scholarships

 What kind of funding do I have to prove to be able to apply for the fourth funding year?

-We require an official document which proves that you have obtained funding for three years and that you are still in the first year of your doctoral studies by the end of the summer semester 2021.
+We require an official document which proves that you have obtained funding for three years and that you are still in the first year of your doctoral studies by the end of the winter semester 2021/22.
 It is irrelevant whether you have been offered a scholarship or a doctoral position (employment).
 Please provide a scan of the Grant agreement (scholarship, contract of employment etc.) indicating the starting date of the funding period.
 If necessary, please clarify in advance if a combination of both funding programmes is possible.

 The full three-year funding of my doctoral studies is granted under the condition of a pending successful mid-term evaluation.
 Can I apply for the fourth funding year?

 Yes.
 Even if the three-year funding is only granted under the condition of a pending successful mid-term evaluation, you are welcome to apply for the Mercator Scholarship.
 Please note that in this case the Mercator Scholarship may only be granted under the condition of the successful mid-term evaluation as well.

 Application for the fourth funding year with "alternative" financing

 What types of "alternative" funding are recognised by a.r.t.e.s. and what are the criteria?